ahlstromcj/seq66/README.md

         *   Recent Files is disabled if there are none.
         *   Revamped the Playlist tab, as it was confusing and very buggy.
         *   Added Windows key-mapping to fix processing "native virtual" keys, such as the arrow keys.
+Also fixes issue #102.
         *   Added auto-play and auto-advance to play-lists.
         *   Fixed bug in rcsettings::make_config_filespec().
     *   Version 0.99.6: